 - The Wednesday Grace School Newsletter is sent to parents via email and posted on the Grace website on Wednesday afternoons - Tuesday Folders -In grades 1-6, graded homework, classroom announcements, permission slips, etc., are sent home on Tuesdays in a designated folder.
-Parents are to sign the form inside the folder indicating that they have seen the material, and send the folder back to school with the child. - Classroom newsletters prepared by teachers (PK-6th) are sent home via email (or hard-copy) before or at the start of each school week. - Gradelink gives parents of students in grades 5-8 web-based access to their student's gradebook and school calendar.
-Parents receive information about using Gradelink at the beginning of the school year.
-There is a link to the Gradelink login page under "Current Families" on the School home page. - Phone and Email.
+Parents are to sign the form inside the folder indicating that they have seen the material, and send the folder back to school with the child. - Classroom Newsletters prepared by teachers (PK-5th) are sent home via email (or hard-copy) before or at the start of each school week.
+Junior High communication will be monthly. - FACTS gives parents of students in grades 5-8 web-based access to their student's gradebook and school calendar.
+Parents receive information about using FACTS at the beginning of the school year.
+There is a link to the FACTS Parent Portal login page under "Current Families" on the School home page. - Phone and Email.
 Teachers check their school voicemail and email daily.
 During the school day, the Front Desk can connect callers to teachers' voicemail.
 Please do not expect a return call or email during school hours.
 Teachers are busy during the day teaching your students.
-Teachers will make every effort to return your call or email within 24 hours during the school week.
-You should also not expect a return call or email on the weekend or over school breaks. - School directory The school publishes a directory early in each school year.
+Teachers will make every effort to return your call or email within 24- 48 hours during the school week.
+You should also not expect a return call or email on the weekend or over school breaks. - School Directory The school publishes a directory early in each school year.
 It includes contact information for student families as well as Grace teachers and staff members.
 Please notify the school office at the beginning of the school year if you do not wish to have your family information included in the directory.